santosh-chourasiya/payment-mcp-server/README.md

 ## Running the MCP Server with Claude Desktop

-The server is designed to be managed and run via Claude Desktop.
+This server is designed to be launched and managed through Claude Desktop.
 You do not need to run the server manually from the command line.

 ### Sample `claude_desktop_config.json`